bmrgoldman/mucking-around/staticaid.md

 * sudo npm install npm -g -- Yup.
 * npm install -g grunt-cli -- ERROR.
 Didn't have permissions to /usr/bin/local or some such.
 So do I need to add 'sudo'?
 * sudo npm install -g grunt-cli -- Hey, I think that worked.
+* Download the staticAid ZIP file, unpack, move to a projects folder.
+* cd projects/staticAid-master
+* npm install
+* open local_settings.default -- I'm too lazy (this is why I suck at tech) to look up how to edit a file from the command prompt, so I just opened this file in TextWrangler.
+* There's a section on ASpace that needs to be edited for our own instance.
+But what is this AdLib section?
+Do I need to change anything here?
+I guess I'll ignore it for now and see what happens.
+* "Change the values in _config.yml to match your preferences.
+Make sure to change url and baseurl."
+UMMMM, where is this file?
+Let's just keep going...
+* grunt update -- because I want to use our own data...
+Helrond warns this may take awhile.
+Weirdly, it did not.
+Is this grabbing our ASpace data or RACs?
+Let me look at one of the files.
+Ok, crap, it's a RAC resource record.
+Let's look at this utilities/getJson.py file.
+No dice.
+Nothing here.
+Hmm.
+Let's move along with the data that's there...
+* grunt serve -- this is taking awhile.
+Inspecting some of these python scripts while I wait, and I really can't figure out why it's not pulling data from the right ASpace.
+All signs point to that config file for setting the BaseURL.